 ▪ process the Transaction in line with the Cardholder’s choice of Card Association.

 6.2 A Merchant must honor all valid Cards without discrimination when properly presented for payment.
 A Merchant may not refuse to accept a Card that is properly presented for payment (for example: a Card that is foreign-issued or co-branded with the Merchant’s competitor’s mark).
 A Merchant must maintain a policy that does not discriminate among customers seeking to make purchases with a Card.
-A Merchant must not engage in any acceptance practice that discriminates against or discourages the use of a Card in favor of any other acceptance brand.
+A Merchant must not engage in any acceptance practise that discriminates against or discourages the use of a Card in favor of any other acceptance brand.
 A Merchant may attempt to steer customers who initially present a Card to an alternative method of payment, but may not do so in a manner that denies consumer choice.
 A Merchant may also consider whether present circumstances create undue risk (for example: if the sale involves high-value electronics but the Card signature panel is not signed, and the Cardholder does not have any other identification).

 6.3 A Merchant may request but must not require a Cardholder to provide additional identification information as a condition of Card acceptance, unless such information is required to complete the Transaction, such as for shipping purposes.

-6.4 Before honouring a Card, the Merchant agrees to verify that:
+Card Present6.4 Before honouring a Card, the Merchant agrees to verify that:

 (a) A valid authorisation must be obtained for each Transaction.